bottlepy/bottle/apidoc/tutorial.rst

 Deployment
 ================================================================================

-Bottle uses the build-in ``wsgiref.SimpleServer`` by default.
+Bottle uses the built-in ``wsgiref.SimpleServer`` by default.
 This non-threading HTTP server is perfectly fine for development and early production, but may become a performance bottleneck when server load increases.